 Placing the Joists

-Lay your joists on the gravel or sand base.
+Lay your composite joists on the gravel or sand base.
 These are the sturdy beams that will support your decking boards.
-For guidance on optimal spacing, our decking frame spacing guide is just the ticket.
+For guidance on optimal spacing, our decking frame spacing guide has everything you need to know.

 Ensuring Proper Spacing